Use of Washers and Flange Heads

 It is likely the most common answer to the question “What is the main benefit of flat washers or flange head nuts and bolts?” would be “the increased bearing area they provide distributes the bolt load over a greater area thus decreasing the potential for compressive yield.”
 While true, during testing we were able to obtain visual evidence of two important conditions that go against many people’s assumptions.

 In support of a paper on the calculation of pressure cone angle originally written for presentation at the annual meeting of ASTM F16.96 Bolting Technology Subcommittee, we took scans of under head pressure for various fastener styles.
 While the entire study was rewritten in an article posted to the In the News section of our website, two findings related to under head pressure are extracted here because they likely have the widest reader interest.

 The other finding we thought would be of wide interest was the performance of flange head fasteners.
 While their OD is similar to that of a flat washer, the tapering flange thickness will in theory provide greater load distribution out to the OD.
 Figure 2 shows the results of testing flange fasteners in the same manner as the flat washers shown in Figure 1.
-In this case the pressure distribution under both the head and nut is shown because the results were marked different.
+In this case, the pressure distribution under both the head and nut is shown because the results were marked differently.
 One can see that under head contact was at the edge of the clearance hole, while the nut contact was at the flange OD.
-This is not the intent of governing standards, but rather the individual geometry of the fasteners chosen for test.
-A survey of six different flange bolts and nuts in our lab at the time revealed that two contacted on the OD as in Figure 2, two contacted from the OD in to about half the distance to the clearance hole, and the last two contact over essentially the entire face.
+This is not the intent of governing standards, but rather the individual geometry of the fasteners chosen for the test.
+A survey of six different flange bolts and nuts in our lab at the time revealed that two contacted on the OD as in Figure 2, two contacted from the OD into about half the distance to the clearance hole, and the last two contacts over essentially the entire face.